deep-research/victorslibrary-gridsome/content/gaze-into-the-vast-ethers-of-perception.md

 band: Reenchantment
 authors: ["Victor Fisher"]
 explicit: false
+type: Song

+description: |
-description: This song was inspired by an original encounter with that most controversial of plants.
+  This song was inspired by an original encounter with that most controversial of plants.

 recordings:
   - title: Gaze into the Vast Ethers of Perception (High School Version)